jpseixasesilva/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 This repository is about some tasks of machine learning offering by the my master's degree.

-*Link to the databases on the observations.
+*Link of the databases on the extended descrition.